Heel Pain and Plantar Fasciitis Treatment in Bellevue

 Will I need surgery for plantar fasciitis?

 Rarely.
 The large majority of plantar fasciitis cases resolve with conservative, non-surgical care.
-Surgery is only considered after months of consistent treatment haven’t brought relief, and it’s the exception, not the rule.
+Surgery is only considered after months of consistent treatment have not brought relief, and it is the exception, not the rule.

 Can I keep running or exercising with heel pain?

 Light activity is often fine, but pushing through worsening heel pain can make the underlying problem worse and slow your recovery.
-If you’re training for an event, it’s better to have the pain evaluated early and adjust your activity than to risk a longer layoff later.
+If you are training for an event, it is better to have the pain evaluated early and adjust your activity than to risk a longer layoff later.
+Dr. Lee, who is fellowship-trained in sports medicine, can assess it and adjust your training.